jessicafransson/project2-rock-paper-scissor/README.md

 ![first choice](assets/Images/firstchoice.jpg "This is the first choice")

-## If you win you get this message:
+## If you win a round you get this message:

 ![its a win](assets/Images/itsawin.jpg "It's a win")

-## If you lose you get this message:
+## If you lose a round you get this message:

 ![its a loss](assets/Images/itsaloss.jpg "It's a loss")

-## If its a draw you get this message:
+## If the round is a draw you get this message:

 ![its a draw](assets/Images/itsadraw.jpg "It's a draw")

-## If you win the first 5 rounds you get this pop-up:
+## If you win 5 rounds before the computer, you see this message:

 ![you're the winner](assets/Images/youwon.jpg "You're displayed as the winner")

-## If you lose the round you get this pop-up:
+## If the computer wins 5 rounds, you see this message:

 ![you're the loser](assets/Images/youlost.jpg "You're displayed as the loser")